 After participants have completed their tests, they are typically paid by receiving an unmarked envelope with cash inside before exiting the facility.
-Taste testing can take anywhere from 20 minutes to an hour with pay ranging from $20-$100, depending on the product, qualification criteria, etc.
+Taste testing can take anywhere from 20 minutes to an hour with pay ranging from $20-$100, depending on the product and qualification criteria.

 Where to find paid taste testing jobs

-LEO – This online community provides taste testing assignments, as well as focus group opportunities, in home product testing, and of course, online surveys.
-Earn cash or airline miles for your participation and join over 400,000 existing members of this community.
+LEO Surveys – This online community provides taste testing assignments, as well as focus group opportunities, in home product testing, and of course, online surveys.
+Earn cash, gift cards and even airline miles for your participation and join over 400,000 existing members of this community.